dzl-dm/dwh-compositions/README.md

 [CoMetaR](https://github.com/dzl-dm/cometar) is a Collaborative Metadata Repository which was developed with medical concepts in mind

-Please visit each directory to see further information.
+Please visit each sub-directory to see further information.